NoahRose1/TrivinoC_Resume/docs/index.md

 __Research and Business Development Center__, Consultant for Intrepid Potash `Jan 2021 – Present`

-- Conducting multiple linear regression models to find significant correlations in company data which is helping management make key decisions on improving their production line
+- Applied predictive modeling techniques to find significant correlations in company data which is helping management make key decisions on improving their production line
 - Applied RStudio pair plots to find correlations in company data
 - Generated plots to find issues with regression model assumptions